Topological magnonic dislocations modes: Bulk topology

 We now consider the effects of dislocations on the band structure and topology of magnonic states.
-First, in the perfect hexagonal crystal, the two-band spectrum of topologically trivial (thick line) and non-trivial (dashed line) magnon excitations is displayed in Fig. \ref{fig: spectrum-bott}(a).
+First, in the perfect hexagonal crystal, the two-band spectrum of topologically trivial and non-trivial magnon excitations are displayed at Figs. \ref{fig: spectrum-bott}(a) and \ref{fig: spectrum-bott}(e), respectively.
 Note that the trivial gap, induced at the Dirac point, is the result of breaking the parity symmetry by the sublattice anisotropy difference $\Delta_{K}$.
-In the presence of dislocations, two interesting effects are highlighted from the magnonic spectrum displayed in Figs. \ref{fig: spectrum-bott}(b) and (c).
-First, the bulk topology prevails since a non-zero Bott index is found for the top (${\cal B}_u=-1$) and bottom (${\cal B}_l=+1$) bands, for $F>0$ and different dislocations lengths.
-In particular, the Bott index vanishes when $F=0$ and the bulk topology becomes trivial as expected, see panel \ref{fig: spectrum-bott}(c).
-Secondly, a pair of gapped magnonic {\it zero-modes} appear inside the gap, $\Delta_b$, and bound to the ends of the dislocation, indicated by the blue dots at Fig. \ref{fig: spectrum-bott}(c).
-The gap between these states, $\Delta_{zm}$, is induced by non-zero values of $\Delta_{K}$, which is independent of the pseudo-dipolar coupling, and therefore, becomes gapless once the parity symmetry is restored, see inset of Fig. \ref{fig: spectrum-bott}(d).
-It is worth noting that for a strip geometry, we find that the energy of magnonic zero-modes coexist with those of topological edge-states in the presence of pseudo-dipolar energy, where open boundary conditions (OBCs) along the $\hat{e}_1$ axis is assumed, as is shown in Fig. \ref{fig: spectrum-bott}(c).
+In the presence of dislocations, two interesting effects are highlighted from the magnonic spectrum displayed in Figs. \ref{fig: spectrum-bott}(b) and (f).
+First, the bulk topology prevails since a non-zero Bott index is found for the top (${\cal B}_u=-1$) and bottom (${\cal B}_l=+1$) bands, for $F>0$ and different dislocations lengths, see panel (f).
+In particular, the Bott index vanishes when $F=0$ and the bulk topology becomes trivial as expected, see panel (b).
+Secondly, a pair of gapped {\it {magnonic dislocation modes}} appear inside the gap, $\Delta_b$, and bound to the ends of the dislocation, indicated by the black dots at the inset of Fig. \ref{fig: spectrum-bott}(b).
+The gap between these states, $\Delta_{dm}$, is induced by non-zero values of $\Delta_{K}$, which is independent of the pseudo-dipolar coupling, and therefore, becomes gapless once the parity symmetry is restored, see inset of Fig. \ref{fig: spectrum-bott}(f).
+It is worth noting that for a strip geometry, we find that the energy of { dislocation modes} coexist with those of topological edge-states in the presence of pseudo-dipolar energy, where open boundary conditions (OBCs) along the $\hat{e}_1$ axis is assumed, as is shown in Fig. \ref{fig: spectrum-bott}(b).